Dr. Michael D. Grant, M.D., F.A.C.S.

 Sonography- A procedure in which sound waves determine the density of a mass (solid or fluid-filled

-Stereotactic Biopsy- The removal of a small amount of breast tissue with a technique that uses special mammographic views, a computer, and a needle to pinpoint a target area in the breast.
+Stereotactic Biopsy- A small amount of breast tissue is removed with a technique that uses special mammographic views, a computer, and a needle to pinpoint a target area in the breast.
 This technique is usually utilized to biopsy calcifications or other tiny abnormalities that can only be detected mammographically.